mainmatter/playbook/development-process/README.md

-At the end of the planning meeting, the team collaboratively decides whether it can reasonably work on and complete all of the issues that have been presented in the planning meeting (plus past issues that are potentially moved over from the previous iteration after having been reviewed).
+At the end of the planning meeting, the team collaboratively decides whether it can reasonably work on and complete all of the issues that have been presented in the meeting, plus past issues that are potentially moved over from the previous iteration after having been reviewed.
 If the team considers the presented issues to be too much work for the iteration, they collaboratively decide which ones are moved to a later iteration to be considered again in the future.
 If any of the issues are found not to be ready to be worked on (e.g.